MUCodeAcademy/ReEntryCode-C1/!Docs/02-Backend/11-socket-io.md

 // This would be if you wanted something to happen whenever ANYONE did something. io.on("customEvent", () => {});
 ```

+Something important to keep in mind is that `io.emit` broadcasts an event to __everyone__ connected to the server, whereas `socket.emit` sends it to a specific person (via their own connected socket).

 ## socket.io-client

 ### Basics